joelparkerhenderson/statement-of-work/README.md

 ### Authorities

-Identifies who will perform the role of the Project Authority and the Contracting Authority and the person who will handle Administration and Invoicing Questions.
-It also clarifies how the Contractor is to interact with and obtain direction from the Project Authority.
+Identify who will perform the role of the Work Authority and the Contracting Authority and the person who will handle Administration and Invoicing Questions.
+It also clarifies how the Contractor is to interact with and obtain direction from the Work Authority.

 ### Client's obligations

-Identifies the access to facilities, the loan or use of Furnished Equipment, the access to documentation, networks, etc. which Client will provide to the Contractor.
+Identify the access to facilities, the loan or use of Furnished Equipment, the access to documentation, networks, etc. which Client will provide to the Contractor.
 The following are examples of the contents that may be included under this heading:

 * access to the Client's policies, procedures,publications, reports, studies, etc.
 * ensure availability of staff with whom the contractor may need to consult;